arithy/packcc/README.md

 ```

 By running this, the parser source `parser.h` and `parser.c` are generated.

+If you want to disable UTF-8 support, specify the command line option `-a` (version 1.4.0 or later).

 If you want to confirm the version of the `packcc` command, execute the below.